 We can define capacitance as the ratio of the change in an electric charge in a system to the corresponding change in its electric potential.
 The unit of capacitance is provided in this article in a detailed manner so that learners can understand the concept easily.

-Before we learn the unit of capacitance, let us quickly recall what the term actually means.
-Well, a capacitance is nothing but the ratio of the change in an electric charge due to a change in its electric potential.
 Usually, there are two forms of capacitance namely self and mutual capacitance.
 We have covered the topic of capacitor and capacitance in our previous article which you can go through.
-However, on this page, we will learn about the measuring units.
+However, in this page, we will learn about the measuring units.